• Skip to main content

 • garlic: cloves or minced fresh garlic.
 You can toss the whole cloves into the food processor as it will break it down.

-• parmesan: grated makes for the best pesto.
+• parmesan: grated parmesan cheese makes for the best pesto.
 You can omit it if desired.

 • salt/pepper: I give amounts but throughout the recipe, feel free to adjust to your own taste!